 The following list describes the permissions that a Resource Access Management (RAM) user needs to use server-side encryption in different scenarios.

-• If you set the encryption method to SSE-KMS and specify a CMK ID, you also need the ListKeys, Listalias, ListAliasesByKeyId, and DescribeKey permissions.
-The following is an example RAM policy:
+If you set the encryption method to SSE-KMS and specify a CMK ID, the ListKeys, ListAliases, ListAliasesByKeyId, and DescribeKey permissions are also required.
+The following is a sample RAM policy for this scenario:

 {